Sleep Away Camp Information 2015

 Non-Girls Scouts are welcome to attend sleep away camp, but must register to

 be part of the Girl Scout organization when registering for camp.
 Girls must be registered with Nation’s Capital council.
 Online camp registration will divert Non-Girl Scouts to a Girl Scout membership registration page, which you must complete before your camp registration is finalized.
 The annual registration fee is $15.

 You will be able to enter buddy information during the registration process.
 This will not guarantee that this person will be registered for the program.
 If your daughter would like to go to camp with a buddy, we encourage you to apply in a similar time frame so that you are both able to secure a space in the same program.
 In order to be buddies, girls must be registered for the same program, during the same week at the same camp.

-There are no weekend accommodations available for campers, unless they are registered for a two-week program at May Flather or Coles Trip.
+There are no weekend accommodations available for campers, unless they are registered for a two-week program at Coles Trip.
 All campers in the ACIT, WIT, CIT I, CIT II and JC programs must leave camp on the weekend.
 There are no exceptions, as there is no adult supervision available.

 Within three weeks of registering for camp, you will receive a Confirmation Packet in the mail with additional information to help you and your camper prepare for Sleep Away Camp.
 This will include a important parent information packet, health forms and packing list.

 After registration, you will receive an immediate email confirmation.
 Make sure that the email address associated with your camper’s account is a parent’s email address that is checked often.
 We will contact you regarding form submission, final payment, and other parent information using the email address associated with your camper’s account.

 Girls attending sleep away camp must be in good health.
 Additional information and a health form will be mailed in your Confirmation Packet.
 Complete health information must be turned in.